-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115" ("SFAS No. 159").
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115 ("SFAS No. 159").
 SFAS No. 159 permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
-SFAS No. 159 does not eliminate disclosure requirements included in other accounting standards, including requirements for disclosures about fair value measurements included in FASB Statements No. 157, "Fair Value Measurements", and No. 107, "Disclosures about Fair Value of Financial Instruments".
+SFAS No. 159 does not eliminate disclosure requirements included in other accounting standards, including requirements for disclosures about fair value measurements included in FASB Statements No. 157, Fair Value Measurements, and No. 107, Disclosures about Fair Value of Financial Instruments.
 SFAS No. 159 is effective as of the beginning of an entity's first fiscal year that begins after November 15, 2007.
-The Company does not expect that the implementation SFAS No. 159 will have a material impact on our consolidated financial statements
+The Company is still evaluating the impact of SFAS No. 159 on its consolidated financial statements.

-On January 1, 2007, the Company adopted the provisions of FASB Interpretation No 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
+On January 1, 2007, the Company adopted the provisions of FASB Interpretation No 48, Accounting for Uncertainty in Income Taxes ("FIN 48").
 FIN 48 prescribes a recognition threshold and measurement attribute for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Additionally, FIN 48 provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
 See Note 7, Income Taxes, for further discussion.